syzer/heroku-logger/README.md

 [![Build Status](https://travis-ci.org/syzer/heroku-logger.svg?branch=master)](https://travis-ci.org/syzer/heroku-logger)
 Ultra fast json - message server.
-It that persist and retrieve your messages.
+It allows to persist and retrieve your messages... till next day when heroku recycle your container :).
 From 0 to heroku hero (deploy) in 30 sec.

 ## HOW